Amazon pulls the plug on New York headquarters

 In a statement, de Blasio blamed Amazon for failing to address local criticism.

-“We gave Amazon the opportunity to be a good neighbour and do business in the greatest city in the world,” he said.
+“We gave Amazon the opportunity to be a good neighbor and do business in the greatest city in the world,” he said.
 “Instead of working with the community, Amazon threw away that opportunity.”

 U.S. Representative Carolyn Maloney, a Democrat whose district includes the proposed site, lamented the loss of jobs and new revenues.